 For higher dimensional systems the CM theorem can be invoked to show that in the neighbourhood of a Hopf bifurcation there is a 2-dimensional (extended) CM on which the dynamics can be put into the above form.

 5.5 Bifurcations of periodic orbits

 (a) Homoclinic bifurcation

 This is the simplest 'global' bifurcation and occurs when the stable and unstable manifolds of a saddle point intersect at a critical value μ_0 of the parameter.
-There are two 'flavours' possible:

 (b) 'Andronov bifurcation'